ThinLine Creates a PipeLine for Innovation.

 Joint Ventures or Patent and Design Assistance?

-Here at ThinLine we have generated many Joint Venture agreements by working with other companies such as Back on Track to create products to benefit everyone.
+Here at ThinLine we have generated many Joint Venture agreements by working with other companies like Back On Track to create products to benefit everyone.
 In 2015 we began to listen to many of our great customers who had ideas they thought would benefit horses and people.
-GatorBootz was our earliest product we took to market from an inventor in New York.
+GatorBootz was the earliest product we took to market from an inventor in New York.
 The unique latching system is a patented design that allows riders to take a bell boot on and off without the use of velcro or gumboots.

 “Look at the design of a lot of consumer products—they’re really complicated surfaces.
 We tried to make something much more holistic and simple.
 While starting to solve a problem, the first solutions you come up with are very complex, and most people stop there.
 But if you keep going, and live with the problem and peel more layers of the onion off, you can often times arrive at some very elegant and simple solutions.
 Most people just don’t put in the time or energy to get there.
 We believe that customers are smart, and want objects which are well thought through.” – Steve Jobs